alexKleider/phInfo/README.md

 (Network ...) are also specific to the `Raspberry Pi` but if you are using some other target machine, these same instructions could probably be fairly easily adapted.
-Updating and Upgrading might work as is since pretty standard `Debian` commands are used;
-Network Setup will almost certainly differ.
+Updating and Upgrading (the 7th item) might work as is since pretty standard `Debian` commands are used; Network Setup will almost certainly differ.
 Look over the code and modify to suit your use case.

 Sensible defaults are chosen for everything so if using a Raspberry Pi, there'll be no necessity to modify anything.

-    * Raspberry Pi Acquisition
+1. Raspberry Pi Acquisition
-    * SD Card Preparation (RASPBIAN-LITE)
+1. SD Card Preparation (RASPBIAN-LITE)
-    * Staging Machine Preparation
+1. Staging Machine Preparation
-    * IP Address Discovery
+4. IP Address Discovery
-    * Log on to the Target Machine
+1. Log on to the Target Machine
-    * Configuring (`raspi-config`) the Pi
+6. Configuring (`raspi-config`) the Pi
-    * Updating and Upgrading the Raspberry Pi
+7. Updating and Upgrading the Raspberry Pi
-    * Installation of Utilities
+1. Installation of Utilities
-    * Network Setup  (Specific to Pi's hardware)
+9. Network Setup  (Specific to Pi's hardware)
-    * Bring in Dependencies
+1. Bring in Dependencies
-    * Server Setup
+1. Server Setup
-    * Pathagar Book Server
+1. Pathagar Book Server
-    * Static Content
+1. Static Content
-    * Add Another Static Content Site
+1. Add Another Static Content Site

 ### Raspberry Pi Acquisition